Lukarney/ConnectExp/README.md

 **Required Must-have Stories**

 * User can view feed
-* User can match with someone
+* User can request to connect
 * user can create an account
 * user can login
 * users can be on the feed

 **Optional Nice-to-have Stories**

 * user can tap on photos for a detailed view
 * user can view profile
-* user can see reviews
-* user can see who similar people
-* user can find people based on location specs
-* user can find people based on requirements
 * user can message
+* User can match with another user

 ### 2. Screen Archetypes